Tearful Sharon Osbourne Says She’s "Very Worried" About Ozzy Osbourne’s Health Amid COVID-19 Battle - E! Online

 Sharon Osbourne is sharing her love for Ozzy Osbourne after his COVID-19 diagnosis.

-In a video shared by The Talk UK on Twitter, Sharon fought back tears as she explained that Ozzy was recently diagnosed with the virus.
+In a video shared by the U.K. show The Talk on Twitter, Sharon fought back tears as she explained that Ozzy was recently diagnosed with the virus.
 However, she assured that she "spoke to him and he's OK."

 Still, Sharon said she was distressed, adding, "I am very worried about Ozzy right now.
 We've gone two years without him catching COVID and it's just Ozzy's luck he would get it now."